Youth mobility visa

 • Be between 18 and 35 years old by the date when submitting the visa application.

 • Have a return ticket or enough resources to buy one, and dispose of the necessary economic means to satisfy any need during the three first months of the stay in Spain.
-This amounts to 2,602.67 CAD in 2023.
+This amount is set to $2.637 CAD in 2025.
 In the cases of having a prearranged job offer, the proof of economic means will be satisfied with the submission of the contract of employment, as long as the income during the three first months amounts to the above quantity.

 • Be committed to subscribe a medical insurance, including hospitalization and repatriation due to medical issues or death, for the authorized period of stay, before entering Spain.